kavanap37/my-youtube/README.md

   ---- useEffect()
   ---- start timer => make api call after 200ms
   -- 3. if no key was pressed after a then simply setTimeout(200ms) will work => make api call after 200ms

+  11. n-level comments struture: Even youtube just has 2 level.
+Eg of n-level: reddit.Recursion of components